-AP English Literature: During this class, students will prepare for the AP Exam, College, and life.
+AP English Literature and Composition: During this class, students will prepare for the AP Exam, College, and life.
 Students will examine how literary devices create and influence meaning in literature.
 We will interrogate themes in literature, and make rich text-to-self connections while bolstering our ability to analyze.
 This course culminates in the AP Literature exam in May.

 Prerequisite: 90+ in English III or 85+ in AP Language and Composition and Teacher Recommendation.

 Advanced Creative Writing: During the course, students will push their foundation of basic genres of literature to demonstrate mastery.
 They will work on both self-guided and teacher-led projects with an emphasis on publication.
 This class culminates in the construction of the literary magazine and a final, self-directed portfolio project.

 Algebra I: During this course, students will learn how to apply their problem-solving skills to the study of advanced topics in mathematics.
 These topics include quantities and reasoning with equations and their graphs, descriptive statistics, linear and exponential functions, polynomial and quadratic expressions, equations and functions, and a synthesis of modeling with equations and functions.
 This Regents-level course culminates in the Common Core Algebra I Regents exam in June.